 This analysis technique is based on a rule engine that automatically identifies OSS content in the codebase.
 It creates groups that are populated with group details such as Description, URL and As-Found License Text.
 If enabled, Auto-WriteUp is applied to files inside archives.
+In the majority of cases, the Auto-WriteUp data is curated by the data library team and verified for accuracy.

 For more information, see Using Auto-WriteUpTM.